ScilifelabDataCentre/scilifelab-ai-agent-mcp-workshop-2026-06-09/README.md

 ### Step 2: Ensure your API key is ready (on the day of the workshop)

 You will be registered as a user in our SciLifeLab OpenLLM pilot program.
 Please make sure you have access to the API key.
 You will **receive instructions by email** on how to obtain it before the workshop.
+> ⚠️ Optionally, you can also use your own OpenAI API key (for ChatGPT models) if you have one.

 > 🔑 **Do not share this key with others or commit it to any public repository.**